theresaamai/qbb2022-answers/day5-lunch/README.md

 join father_mother_joined sorted_parentalage > joined_final #now i am FINALLY joining the age and de novo mutation files together

 Exercise 2.
+Yes, the relationship between maternal age and maternal mutations is significant because the p-value is low.
+The relationship tells us that for every 0.3 years in maternal age, the maternal inheritance of de novo mutations increase.

-Yes, this relationship is significant because the p-value is low.
+Yes, the relationship between paternal age and paternal mutations is significant because the p-value is low.
+The relationship tells us that for every 1.35 years, the paternal inheritance of de novo mutations increase.

+Yes the number of maternal inherited de novo mutations is signficantly different than the number of paternally inherited de novo mutations.

+We predict there will be 78.5 mutations.